magento/devdocs/guides/v2.0/howdoi/checkout/checkout_address.md

 This processor is responsible for sending the shipping address and the selected rate to the server.

-In you custom module directory create the component's `.js` file for the processor.
+In your custom module directory, create the component's `.js` file for the processor.
 It must be located under the `<your_module_dir>/view/frontend/web/js/model/` directory.

 Following is a sample of the shipping rate processor code: